(Last Updated On: November 17, 2022)

 Step 5.
 Add the Lemon Juice to the Egg Yolks and Condensed Milk

-Pour the lemon juice into the mixing bowl together with the egg yolks and condensed milk.
+Pour the lemon juice into the mixing bowl together with the condensed milk and egg yolk mixture.

 Step 6.
-Combine the Lemon Juice, Egg Yolks, and Condensed Milk
+Mix the Lemon Juice, Egg Yolks, and Condensed Milk

 Mix the lemon juice, egg yolks, and condensed milk until thoroughly blended using a whisk or spoon to create the lemon filling.